David McGoldrick: Southampton

-In August 2004, at the age of sixteen, he was signed by Southampton for an undisclosed fee.
+In August 2004, at the age of 16, he was signed by Southampton for an undisclosed fee.
 Leon Best also made the move from Notts County to Southampton over the summer.
 McGoldrick did not feature in the 2004–05 Premier League campaign.
-He was though a member of Southampton's youth team that reached the final of the FA Youth Cup in 2005, losing on aggregate to Ipswich Town.
+He was a member of Southampton's youth team that reached the final of the FA Youth Cup in 2005, losing on aggregate to Ipswich Town.

 On 20 September 2005, he made his "Saints" debut as a substitute in a 1–0 League Cup defeat to Mansfield Town, having replaced Dexter Blackstock on 81 minutes.
-Four days later he returned to Notts County for a one-month loan spell, in to gain more first team experience.
+Four days later, he returned to Notts County for a one-month loan spell to gain more first-team experience.
 On his return to Southampton he scored 44 goals for the Reserves and Under-18 teams, bagging a hat-trick in the Under-18s play-off final win over Aston Villa, as well as three goals over the two legs of the FA Youth Cup semi-final against Liverpool.
 These feats earned him a league debut for the club at home to Millwall on 17 April.
 He was replaced by Ricardo Fuller after 61 minutes.
 He scored his first goal for the club on 19 September 2006, in a 4–0 win over Millwall in the League Cup.